nik786/kube-learn/aws-01.md

 ## Migration Plan for On-Premises Data Center to AWS

+Scenario: Your company is planning to migrate its on-premises data center to AWS.
+As part of the migration strategy, you need to ensure minimal downtime and data loss.
+How would you plan and execute the migration process?

+Migrating an on-premises data center to AWS while ensuring minimal downtime and data loss requires careful planning, coordination, and execution.
+Here's a high-level plan to guide the migration process:

 | **Phase**                        | **Details**                                                                                                                                                        |
 |----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Assessment and Planning**      | - Assess current on-premises infrastructure, workloads, and dependencies.                                                                                         |